 It’s mostly what every future pool owner wants: fun, enjoyment, and adding value to the home.
 But they also know what they don’t want: a pool should not be a hassle.
 With a professional’s help, you can conduct a technical and aesthetic search.

 ““So, we aim to create a balance between your dreams and the constraints of the environment.””

 Swimming pool design process

-Knowing the plot and the surroundings is crucial for designing a pool.
+Knowing the plot and the surroundings is crucial for the design of a pool project.
 You can do this by visiting the site, of course.
 This can also be done with a plan, preferably a topographical one, and pictures of the house, the site, and the view.

 Future owners’ needs and desires must be considered in the project.
 The success of the pool design depends on these discussions between the designer and the owners.

 Once that’s done, it’s up to the designer to get creative.
 Inspiration usually comes right on the first try, but sometimes you have to rethink it.